parse-community/docs/_includes/js/objects.md

 ```

 ### Saving Nested Objects
 You may add a `Parse.Object` as the value of a property in another `Parse.Object`.
 By default, when you call `save()` on the parent object, all nested objects will be created and/or saved as well in a batch operation.
-This feature makes really easy managing relational data as you don't have to take care of creating the objects in any specific order.
+This feature makes it really easy to manage relational data as you don't have to take care of creating the objects in any specific order.

 ```javascript
 var Child = Parse.Object.extend("Child");